-Worldwide famine coming.
+Worldwide famine is coming.
 If you guys believe black lives matter, start with your own.
 Start prepping.
 It’s the same advice we give to anyone who’ll listen.
 The only difference between black preppers and us is, black preppers generally believe that what’s coming will hit the black community hardest.
 They’re probably right, at least per capita.
 Unless you think Black Lives Matter, or the government, or anybody is going to feed you and yours for months, you’re on your own.

-The media, by the way, treats black preppers as an anomaly, like science just discovered a new species of rhinoceros in Baltimore.
+The media, by the way, treats black preppers as an anomaly, like science just discovered a new species of mastodon in Baltimore.
 “Oh, look!
 Black preppers!
 How bizarre.
 How funny.”
 In reality, black preppers are among millions of families learning how to put up at least a six month food supply.
 Food’s never going to be as cheap as it is right now.
 Join them while you can.
 Good luck.